By John Leonard

 Canadians have eagerly awaited the launch of Tree Canada’s new online carbon calculator.
 It allows people to input their transportation and energy usage details to calculate their emissions in number of tonnes of carbon dioxide (tCO2).
 The most exciting part of this feature is the ability for users to offset their emissions through tree planting.
 People can pick and purchase what type of tree they would like planted and Tree Canada will plant them within their national planting zones as part of the national greening program.

 In February, Tree Canada proudly launched the second annual 10,000 Tree Challenge.
-Individuals, companies, and groups alike, are invited to join in an effort to plant 10,000 trees across Canada in celebration of Earth Day, which falls on April 22.
+Individuals, companies, and groups alike, are invited to join in an effort to plant 10,000 trees across Canada.
 Last year’s event surpassed expectations and 10,021 trees were planted across the country.
 Contributions came from school fundraisers, green committee contributions, and employee appreciation initiatives.
 Tree Canada is hoping for a higher total of trees planted during this year’s challenge.

 What better time to raise awareness of the importance of forests and trees than in the spring?
 It’s the perfect time to discover ways that we can give back to the environment and work towards a healthier neighbourhood, city, country, and planet.